neajul/Hosthandleiding/content/Introduction.md

 # Welcome
 So, you've heard about self hosting.
-Or maybe you have recently realized that the [[ecology of tools]] you are using is exploitative and that it's important to look for alternatives.
-Or maybe someone you know sent you this resource in order to [[List of problems with tech|convince]] you that it is.
+Or maybe you want to opt out of the [[ecology of tools]] you are currently using and you are trying to find out more about alternatives.
+Or maybe someone sent this website to you in order to [[List of problems with tech|convince]] you that you should.
 Or maybe you stumbled upon this page in a completely different way.
-Where do you continue from here?
-This website is an attempt at answering this question.
-It's a communal effort, incomplete and a work in progress, but aims to give readers an entry point into ways of avoiding the [[cloud]] and to take (more) control of their own digital infrastructures.
+Regardless of where you stand at the moment, this website aims to pick you up and give you pointers of where to continue from here.

+**TL;DR: The [[cloud]] is bad, but there are ways out and this website is supposed to help with that**

+Everything on this website is a communal effort, some things are outdated, incomplete or work in progress.
+If you would like to contribute something, you should send us as a message!

 # The Problem